reactioncommerce/reaction-development-platform/README.md

 Look at the detailed guide [here](docs/migration-guide-v4.md)

+## Ongoing Support for v3.x

+We'll continue to provide support for v3.x bugs 6 months from the v4.0 release.
+That marks 3/1/2022 as the date when we officially end support to 3.x versions and below.
+Beyond that date we'll be fully dedicated to the new version and will not be taking any v3.x issues into discussion/development.

 ## Project Commands

 These are the available `make` commands in the `reaction-platform` root directory.